Women in Morocco: Current laws on abortion in Morocco

+Proposed reforms

+An amendment to Morocco's abortion law was put forward in 2015 after the minister of Islamic Affairs and Justice was ordered by King Mohamed VI to propose a new law for abortions that would permit abortions in the case of rape, incest and foetal impairment.
+This national debate was sparked by the activism of Dr. Chafik Chraibi, the former head of the department of obstetrics and gynaecology at a state maternity hospital in Rabat who founded the non-profit organisation the Moroccan Association for the Fight Against Clandestine Abortion (AMLAC).
+A report by the organisation revealed that between 600-800 illegal abortions were being performed daily nationwide.

+The proposed laws have still not been passed.
+A national debate was sparked again following the death of a 14-year-old girl called Meriem who became pregnant after being raped then died following a clandestine abortion on 6 September 2022.
+An organisation campaigning for social change, Moroccan Outlaws 490, announced 20 September 2022 as a day of national mourning for Meriem and people used #Meriem (مريم) to express their condolences as well as wishes for the law to change.

+Controversies

 Hajar Raissouni, a journalist, was arrested in 2019 and sentenced to a year in prison for allegedly having an illegal abortion and sex out of wedlock.
 She was later pardoned by King Mohammed VI.

 Harassment

 Women in Morocco are often forced to endure harassment when they go out in public.
 Often the sexual harassment takes the form of name calling.
 To fight this abusive, misogynistic culture, a number of Moroccan women have stood up to their abusers.
 The culture of sitting at a café had been dominated by men for a long time.
 It is only during the recent two decades that seeing women mixing with men in cafés in urban cities, such as Marrakech, Tangier, Rabat or Casablanca, became socially acceptable.
 There is also a demand to uphold the law to ensure the safety of women, and to punish the abusers.
 Although a law protects women from abuse, the real problem is that there is no tangible intention to pursue or apply it.
 In 2018 a law went into effect throughout Morocco known as the Hakkaoui law, drafted by Bassima Hakkaoui; it includes a ban on sexual harassment in public places, as well as a ban on forced marriage and harsher penalties for certain forms of violence.
 But it was criticized for requiring victims to file for criminal prosecution to get protection.